webpack/webpack-cli/OPTIONS.md

   --module-generator-asset-emit                                                      Emit an output asset from this asset module.
 This can be set to 'false' to omit emitting e. g. for SSR.
   --no-module-generator-asset-emit                                                   Negative 'module-generator-asset-emit' option.
   --module-generator-asset-filename <value>                                          Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
+  --module-generator-asset-output-path <value>                                       Emit the asset in the specified folder relative to 'output.path'.
+This should only be needed when custom 'publicPath' is specified to match the folder structure there.
   --module-generator-asset-public-path <value>                                       The 'publicPath' specifies the public URL address of the output files when referenced in a browser.
   --module-generator-asset-inline-data-url-encoding <value>                          Asset encoding (defaults to base64).
   --no-module-generator-asset-inline-data-url-encoding                               Negative 'module-generator-asset-inline-data-url-encoding' option.